itsannhienjoy/titanic-survival-analysis/README.md

 # Titanic Survival Analysis 🚢

 ## Overview
 This project applies data analysis and machine learning techniques to explore the factors that influenced passenger survival on the Titanic.
-By leveraging Python and its data ecosystem, the analysis covers exploratory data analysis (EDA), feature engineering, and predictive modeling to extract actionable insights from historical data.
+The analysis covers exploratory data analysis (EDA), feature engineering, and predictive modeling to extract actionable insights from historical data using Python.

 ## Objectives
 - Understand key demographic and socio-economic factors affecting survival rates.